MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 > [!NOTE]
 > We process port orders for transferring phone numbers only on United States business days and not on public holidays or weekends.
 >
 > Porting availability for Toll-free phone numbers may vary by country and region.
-To find our more, please refer to your country or region specific documents to see available support for porting service.
+For more information, see your [country or region specific articles](../manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md).

 ## Create a port order and transfer your phone numbers to Teams